tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 topic.
 The problem is that these languages TS/JS and platforms like web browser runtimes are not good for these problems.
 I would encourage instead, something like Haskell for academic purposes and Rust/JavaFX/WebAssembly for engineering.
-Recall that, just functional languages implement at first class TCE and TCO so the engineer or mathematician must be careful when using recursion.
-For most languages imperative loops are to be used instead.
-For mathematical models is key to design declarative systems but general purpose computers don't support many abstractions and unfortunately, recursion is not so widely used due to hardware being imperative.
+Recall that, just functional languages implement at first-class TCE and TCO so the engineer or mathematician must be careful when using recursion.
+For most languages, imperative loops are to be used instead.
+For mathematical models is key to design declarative systems but general-purpose computers don't support many abstractions and unfortunately, recursion is not so widely used due to the hardware being imperative.

 ## Conclusion